What to bring for your Lofoten adventure: Spring, summer, fall and winter. Pack like a Norwegian – and see our recommended clothing and gear.

 Important: You should have a merino wool base layer.
 No cotton or plastic “high-tech” stuff.
 Buy quality merino products, and there will be absolutely no itching.
 Norwegians use wool, because it’s warm even when wet, and it doesn’t stink.

-Everything below is nice to have, even in summer.
+Everything listed below is nice to have, even in summer.
 You may not need all of it, but you’ll definitely miss it if you do.

 • A small backpack, 20-30 liters, to use on hikes, day trips, etc. Example: Osprey Talon 22.